Desdpy/nnoel-neural-network-on-a-leash/README.md

-# N.n.o.a.l. - Neural network on a leash
+# Nnoel - Neural network on a leash
 A helper where every action taken by the AI is tightly controlled by permissions.
 Everything that happens in the background will be seen by the user.

 ![MEME](HOAL.png)